Runnin' Down a Dream (film): Reception

 The film received mostly positive feedback from film critics.
-The film won a Grammy for Best Music Film.
-The review aggregation website Rotten Tomatoes reports that 100% of critics gave the film a positive review based on 5 reviews, with an average score of 8.1/10.
+The review aggregation website Rotten Tomatoes reports that 100% of critics gave the film a positive review based on five reviews, with an average score of 8.1/10.

 Nick Schager of Slant Magazine reviewed the documentary saying, "Employs a warm and leisurely, though never sluggish, pace that's upfront about Bogdanovich's intention to take his sweet time tackling every topic of relevant interest."

 Ronnie Schreib of Variety, reviewed it saying: "A feast for Petty fans and a joyous confirmation of the vitality of the collective creative process we."
 Dan Lybarger, of eFilmCritic.com, said: "Peter Bogdanovich's new documentary about the life and career of Florida-born rocker Tom Petty runs nearly four hours and never fails to engage or entertain."

+Accolades

+The film won a Grammy for Best Music Film.